ktor-doc-jp/ktor-doc-jp/advanced/engines.md

     create custom engine ApplicationEngine
 ---

-Ktor's HTTP client and server provide a common interface while allowing to use several different engines to perform or to handle HTTP requests.
+Ktor's HTTP client and server provide a common interface while allowing use of several different engines to perform and handle HTTP requests.

-Ktor includes several artifacts with several engines:
+Ktor includes several artifacts and engines:
-* For the server: `Netty`, `Jetty`, `Tomcat`, `CIO`, `TestEngine`.
+* For the server: `Netty`, `Jetty`, `Tomcat`, `CIO`, `TestEngine`
-* For the client: `ApacheEngine`, `JettyHttp2Engine`, `CIOEngine`, `TestHttpClientEngine`.
+* For the client: `ApacheEngine`, `JettyHttp2Engine`, `CIOEngine`, `TestHttpClientEngine`

 ## Server's `ApplicationEngine`
 {: #server}

 ### API

-A simplified version of the ApplicationEngine looks like this:
+A simplified version of the `ApplicationEngine` looks like this:

 ```kotlin
 interface ApplicationEngineFactory<